kadena-io/kadena-docs/docs/README.md

 # Kadena Docs

-This project contains all of the documentation used to support the Kadena Docs resource site.
+This project contains the old documentation used to support the [old Kadena Docs resource site](https://kadena-io.github.io/kadena-docs/).

+The new documentation site is at https://docs.kadena.io/, and it will be open sourced soon.

 ## Getting Started